kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 ### Fig 7.
 Length of Reviews by Number of Words Used - Bar Chart
 ![Fig 7.
 Length of Reviews by Number of Words Used - Bar Chart](https://github.com/kjeshang/NespressoMetropolisCustomerReviewAnalysis/blob/main/Images/2_EDA/7.png?raw=true)

-Despite nearly 70% of reviewers providing a written review, when comparing the word count of written reviews, most reviewers provided written reviews that
+Despite nearly 70% of reviewers providing a written review, when comparing the word count of written reviews, there is a variation in terms of the number of words used per reviewer based on the bar chart.
+The number of reviews without a written component outweighs the number of reviews with a written component that is more than or equal to two words.

 ### Fig 8.
 Length of Reviews by Number of Words Used - Histogram
 ![Fig 8.
 Length of Reviews by Number of Words Used - Histogram](https://github.com/kjeshang/NespressoMetropolisCustomerReviewAnalysis/blob/main/Images/2_EDA/8.png?raw=true)

+In the histogram, it can be seen that the majority of the number of words used for written reviews are less than 150.
+There is also an anomaly whereby there has been a handful of reviewers that wrote around 300 words for their review.
+This is indicative of an anomaly occurrence whereby the reviewer may have experienced a very positive or negative experience in terms of service quality at Nespresso Metrotown branch.
+Despite the anomaly, the histogram indicates a right-skewed distribution with the majority of the reviews having a  word count less than 150.